1. Types of Fees

 All fees that appear on your Etsy bill are in US Dollars.
 If you list items in a currency other than US Dollars, your item price will be converted to US Dollars solely for purposes of calculating the transaction fee.

 To avoid incurring foreign exchange charges, Etsy recommends you list your items in the same currency as your bank account.
 Buyers will see the items in the currency of their choosing.
 If you decide to list in a currency other than that of your bank account, you will be charged 2.5% over the current market rate to send funds to your bank account.
 Learn more about currency conversion here.
-Currency conversion is handled automatically by our payment processing service and further described in our Direct Checkout Policy.
+Currency conversion is handled automatically by our payment processing service and further described in our Etsy Payments Policy.

 2. Fee Avoidance

 Any action by a seller to avoid paying a fee is considered fee avoidance and is strictly prohibited by Etsy.
-This includes, for example, encouraging buyers to purchase an item in your Etsy Shop through another venue.
+This includes, for example, encouraging buyers to purchase an item in your Etsy or Etsy Studio Shop through another venue.
 The price stated in each listing description must be an accurate representation of the sale.
 Sellers may not charge excessive shipping fees.
 Sellers may not alter the item's price after a sale for the purpose of avoiding Etsy transaction fees, misrepresent the item’s location, or use another user's account without permission.

 You can find other examples of fee avoidance in this Help article.